chef/chef-server/doc/HOW_THINGS_WORK.md

    search.
 The search index does *NOT* return data.

-4. Erchef queries the database for each object returned by the searhc.
+4. Erchef queries the database for each object returned by the search.
 Any IDs that do not exist in the database are ignored.
 If strict_search_result_acls is enabled, results that the requesting user does not have permission to READ are also filtered from the results set.